 An alternative is to have your accountant or a specialist ESIC adviser make a determination on your status by following the tests that are laid out in the legislation.

 There are considerable financial benefits available to an investor who invests in an ESIC, and these benefits will certainly flow through to the startup community.
 Startups looking to raise capital, and investors looking to buy in should then familiarise themselves with the new legislation.
 A startup that can pitch to an investor as an eligible ESIC will not only demonstrate its high growth potential and understanding of the sphere, but it will be much more attractive to that investor.
-If you have any questions, get in touch with our specialist startup lawyers on 1300 544 755.
+If you have any questions, get in touch with LegalVision’s taxation lawyers on 1300 544 755 or fill out the form on this page.